Check Your Cold Water Tank Pressure Gauge

 If the breaker hasn't been tripped or you still don't have water after turning it back on, you'll need to check your cold water tank's pressure gauge.
 Near the bottom of your cold water tank, you should see the pressure gauge connected to a fitting on the water lines.
 The guage will have a face with a hand that measures the amount of pressure inside the tank.
 If it reads 0 psi, you've lost pressure.

-What To Do If Your Cold Water Tank Has Lost Pressure
+What To Do If Your Are Losing Cold Water Tank Pressure

 This is an issue that calls for help from a professional technician, since trying to resolve it yourself can lead to more issues.
 Contact a technician to come assess the problem and determine your next steps.